Mickaël Antoine-Curier

-Mickaël Antoine-Curier (born 5 March 1983) is a French former professional footballer who played as a striker from 2001 until 2018.
+Mickaël Antoine-Curier (born 5 March 1983) is a former professional footballer who played as a striker from 2001 until 2018.
+Born in metropolitan France, he represented Guadeloupe at international level.

 Antoine-Curier played in seven countries for twenty two different sides.
 In England with Preston North End, Nottingham Forest, Brentford, Oldham Athletic, Rochdale, Kidderminster Harriers, Notts County, Grimsby Town and Burton Albion, In Norway for Vard Haugesund and FK Haugesund, in Scotland with Hibernian, Dundee, Hamilton Academical and Dunfermline Athletic, in Cyprus for Ermis Aradippou and Ethnikos Achnas, in Malaysia for Felda United, in Kazakhstan for FC Atyrau, in Belgium for Union SG and Eendracht Aalst and finally in his native France for FC Mulhouse.
 Antoine-Curier was capped by the Guadeloupe national team competing in the Caribbean Cup and the CONCACAF Gold Cup.

 Early life

 Antoine-Curier was born in Orsay, Essonne.

 Club career

 England

 Antoine-Curier began his career as a youth in France with Paris Saint-Germain and Nice.
 Eager to play in the United Kingdom, he signed for Preston North End and then Nottingham Forest as a youth.
 He initially played academy football, finish top scorer for the Forest academy team with 22 goals in 19 games.
 He won the trophy for the academy player of the year and was selected as man of the match of the Charity Vase final by Brian Clough, but he never made it for the first team.
 During the 2002–03 season, the Forest manager Paul Hart loaned him out to Brentford, where he made 11 starts, scoring three goals.
 This included a brace in an important 2–0 victory at Chesterfield.

 He came to prominence at the start of the 2003–04 season in the third tier of English football, having signed for Oldham Athletic.
 He grabbed his first cup goal in a 2–1 defeat at Scunthorpe United, then scored his first league goal for the "Latics" four days later in a 2–2 draw at Sheffield Wednesday's Hillsborough Stadium.
 He grabbed another goal in a 3–2 home defeat to Blackpool the following week.
 He made a total of six starts and three substitute appearances for the Boundary Park club, scoring three goals, before being released.

 Antoine-Curier then joined Kidderminster Harriers, before joining Rochdale on a non-contract basis.
 He made five starts and five substitute appearances for Rochdale, scoring on his debut in a 1–1 draw at Lincoln City.
 He then left Rochdale to join Sheffield Wednesday, a club he had scored against earlier on in the season.
 He made just one substitute appearance for Wednesday, in a 0–0 draw against Luton Town at Hillsborough.

 He then joined Notts County, where he made four starts, scoring in a 3–1 win over Grimsby Town, whom he signed for shortly afterwards.
 He also made five appearances for Grimsby, but could not score.
 Both Grimsby and Notts County were relegated at the end of the season.